-The 2700-2900 MHz frequency band is allocated on a primary basis to the aeronautical Radionavigation service in all three Regions.
-ITU-R conducted compatibility studies between IMT and incumbent radar systems operating in the 2 700-2 900 MHz frequency band.
-All these studies show co-frequency sharing is not feasible between radars and IMT systems in the same geographical location.
-Adjacent-frequency sharing could be possible, but only after applying modifications to both the IMT systems and existing radar systems, imposing geographic separations between IMT and radar systems, and instituting a spectrum guard band between the IMT frequencies and radar frequencies.
+JTG 4-5-6-7 conducted compatibility studies between IMT and incumbent radar systems operating in the 2 700-2 900 MHz frequency band.
+All these studies show co-frequency, co-coverage sharing is not feasible between radars and IMT systems.
+Adjacent-frequency sharing could be possible, but only after applying modifications to both the IMT systems and existing radar systems; imposing geographic separations between IMT and radar systems; and instituting a spectrum guard band between the IMT frequencies and radar frequencies.
 The guard band size is dependent on the assumed IMT/radar modifications and the imposed geographic separations.
 These studies are contained in the JTG 4-5-6-7 Chairman's Report (Annex 30).
-Based on the JTG 4-5-6-7 compatibility studies, global harmonization of the 2 700-2 900 MHz frequency band for IMT use is not feasible, and any possible IMT use in portions of this frequency band would be only at the national level, after coordination with neighboring countries, where the coordination distances potentially could be large (i.e., hundreds of kilometers), to ensure protection of their radar use.
+Based on the JTG 4-5-6-7 compatibility studies, global harmonization of the 2 700-2 900 MHz frequency band for IMT use is not feasible, and any possible IMT use in portions of this frequency band would be only at the national or local level, after coordination with neighboring countries (i.e., those within 700 km) to ensure protection of their radar use.

 In the United States, the frequency band 2 700-2 900 MHz is extensively used for air traffic control (ATC), weather, and defense radar systems.
-The ATC applications are a safety service, subject to the additional protections offered by Radio Regulation No. 4.10.
-The radar systems utilize the full 2 700-2 900 MHz frequency band in the United States.
-The United States cannot accommodate the necessary adjacent-frequency sharing conditions, including the required guard band, to support IMT implementation in this frequency band.
+The ATC and weather applications are safety of flight and deserving of the additional protections offered by Radio Regulations No. 4.10.
+Domestic studies determined incumbent radar systems utilize the full 2 700-2 900 MHz frequency band, and re-planning those radar systems into a smaller portion of the band to open spectrum for IMT is not possible.
+As a result, the United States cannot accommodate the necessary adjacent-frequency sharing conditions, including the required guard band, to support IMT implementation in this frequency band.

-Given the ITU-R sharing study results between incumbent radar systems and IMT, the United States proposes no change to the ITU Radio Regulations and cannot support mobile service allocations and/or IMT identification for the 2 700-2 900 MHz frequency band.
+Given the JTG and domestic sharing study results between incumbent radar systems and IMT, and the incumbent radar spectrum requirements, the United States proposes no change to the ITU Radio Regulations regarding mobile service allocations and/or IMT identification for the 2 700-2 900 MHz frequency band.